 1. Taman Mini Indonesia Indah – East Jakarta:

 Literally meaning “Beautiful Indonesia” Mini Park, this depiction of all aspects of the daily life of Indonesians, was established in 1975.
-The park shows the different aspects of Indonesian culture through mimicking the daily life of people in traditional houses as an example of regional architecture, clothing, dancing and traditions.
+The park shows the different aspects of Indonesian culture by mimicking the daily life of people in traditional houses as an example of regional architecture, clothing, dancing and traditions.

-In addition to the miniature exhibitions, there are cable cars, a museum, a lake, a theater and an IMAX cinema.
+In addition to the miniature exhibitions, there are cable cars, a museum, a lake, a theatre and an IMAX cinema.
 In 2014, the World Peace Committee designated TMII as an International Civilization Park and World Peace Theme Park.